-Cash back categories earn the everyday at least 1 percent cash back, plus a bonus 4 percent, which totals 5 percent back on up to $1,500 in combined bonus category purchases each quarter (activation required, then 1 percent).
+Cash back categories earn everyday expenses at least 1 percent cash back, plus a bonus 4 percent, which totals 5 percent back on up to $1,500 in combined bonus category purchases each quarter (activation required, then 1 percent).

-This cash back bonus gives you the potential to earn $75 in cash back each quarter you reach the $1,500 spending cap.
-Purchases that are made outside of the bonus categories will earn at least the standard unlimited 1 percent cash back per dollar spent unless they fall under the Flex card’s new year-round bonus categories.
+This cash back bonus gives you the potential to earn up to $75 in cash back at that rate until you reach the $1,500 spending cap each quarter.
+Purchases that are made outside of the bonus categories will earn at least the standard unlimited 1 percent cash back per dollar spent unless they fall under the Flex card’s year-round bonus categories.

 How to activate your Chase bonus categories

 Bonus categories must be activated each quarter to receive the full 5 percent cash back, and you can ensure they’re activated in a number of ways.

 One of the easiest activation methods is using the Chase Mobile app.
-Rewards can also be activated online through your account hub, by phone, email or at a designated Chase location.
+You can also activate rewards through your account hub, by phone, email or at a designated Chase location.
 If you need a reminder to activate, try setting one in your calendar to make sure you don’t miss out on any rewards categories.